GiangNguyenDev/today-i-learned/guidelines/build-asp-dot-net-core-web-api.md

 ![](images/build-asp-dot-net-core-web-api_1676575868.png)

-The project will have a pre defined structure and components, so you can start to build your own project.
+The project will have a pre defined structure and components to help you start to build your own project.

 ![](images/build-asp-dot-net-core-web-api_1676576074.png)

-# Add Controller
+# Add Controller into API

 ```c#
 [ApiController]